-不可抗力

 Neither the Parties engaged in this agreement nor their suppliers can accept liability or pay compensation where the performance of our obligations to you are affected or prevented as a result of ‘force majeure’.
 In these terms, ‘force majeure’ means any event which either involved Parties or the supplier could not foresee or avoid, even with due care and consideration.
 Such events include, but are not limited to:- war or threat of war, riot, civil strife, actual or threatened terrorist activity, industrial dispute, strike action, natural or nuclear disaster, adverse weather conditions, accidents and related delays, volcanic ash cloud, fire and all similar events outside of our control.

-如果由于“不可抗力”而影响或阻止我们履行对您的义务，则本协议的双方及其供应商均不承担责任或支付赔偿。在这些条款中，“不可抗力”是指任何一方当事人或供应商无法预见或避免的事件，即使他们给予了应有的关注和考虑。此类事件包括但不限于：- 战争或可能的战争、暴乱、

-内乱、实际或可能的恐怖活动、劳资纠纷、罢工、自然或核灾难、恶劣天气条件、事故和相关延误、火山灰云、火灾以及所有超出我们控制范围的类似事件。

 CONTROLLING LAW AND JURISDICTION

-控制法律和管辖权

 When the Seller is CONVERGENT INTERNATIONAL TRAVEL DEVELOPMENT CO., LTD. : These Terms and any action related thereto will be governed by the laws of Hong Kong, China .
 All claims, legal proceedings or litigation arising in connection with the Product, Travel Inventory, Services will be brought to courts located in Hong Kong, China and you (the Buyer) consent to the jurisdiction of and venue in such courts and waive any objection as to inconvenient forum.

-当卖方为汇智国际旅游发展有限公司时：本条款及任何与之相关的诉讼将受中国香港法律的管辖。与产品、旅行清单、服务相关的所有索赔、法律程序或诉讼将被提交至位于中国香港的法院，您（买方）同意此类法院的管辖权和地点，并放弃对不便审判的任何异议。

 When The Seller is [ ]: These Terms and any action related thereto will be governed by the laws of ].
 All claims, legal proceedings or litigation arising in connection with the Product, Travel Inventory, Services will be brought to courts located in and you (the Buyer) consent to the jurisdiction of and venue in such courts and waive any objection as to inconvenient forum.

-当卖方是[ ]：这些条款和任何与之相关的诉讼将受 法律的管辖。与产品、旅行清单、服务相关的所有索赔、法律程序或诉讼将被提交至位于 的法院，您（买方）同意此类法院的管辖权和地点，并放弃对不便审判的任何异议。

 DATA PROTECTION

-数据保护

 For the purposes of this clause, where terms and expressions used are not defined in this Terms and Conditions, they will have the meaning assigned to them by the HONGKONG laws, regulations or statutory instruments enacted thereunder or otherwise applicable.

-就本条而言，如果条款和条件中未对所使用的术语和表述进行定义，则它们应具有香港法律、法规或根据这些法律或法规制定的法定文书或其他适用法律所赋予它们的含义。

 TERMINATION

-终止

 Either Party may terminate this Agreement immediately, without prejudice to any remedy it may have, upon previous notice in the event that either party materially breaches any of its obligations under this Agreement and such breach, (if capable of remedy), is not remedied within 10 days of a written notice or either party has a receiver or administrative receiver appointed; passes a resolution for winding up; becomes subject to an administrative order; enters into any voluntary arrangement with its creditors or ceases or threatens to cease to carry on in business.

-如果任何一方严重违反其在本协议项下的任何义务，且该违约行为（如果能够补救）未能在书面通知后10天内得到补救，或者任何一方指定了接管人或行政接管人，则任何一方均可立即终止本协议，而不损害其可能采取的任何补救措施；通过清盘决议；受到行政命令的约束；与其债权人达成自愿偿债安排，或停止或可能停止营业。

 Upon termination of this Agreement, Both Parties shall honor any bookings made before the date of termination and, for this purpose, both Parties shall continue to comply with all obligations in this Agreement which are reasonably necessary for the purpose of honoring such booking.

-本协议终止后，双方应履行在终止日期之前做出的任何预订，为此，双方应继续遵守本协议中为履行此类预订而合理必要的所有义务。

 GENERAL TERMS AND CONDITIONS

-一般条款和条件

 By signing this Service agreement, Both Parties agree to the Terms and Conditions of this agreement, promise to adhere to the payment terms and acknowledge having read and understood them.

-通过签署本服务协议，双方同意本协议的条款和条件，承诺遵守支付条款，并确认已经阅读并理解这些条款。